konimbo/API-Documentation/v1/integration.md

 #### Config
-In this section we define the integration's variables.
+In this section we define the integration's variables. this variables are initialized in the Trigger, and can be used throughout the intire Integration.

 Format: Array of JSONs. each JSON represents a single variable.

 ```